SirGoodenough/HA_Blueprints/Automations/AutoFanControl.md

     mqtt_fan_topic/name: Fan Topic
         (#10) This is the MQTT Topic needed to change the fan speed.

+    additional_conditions:
+        Extra conditions you may want to add to this automation (Example: Home occupied, TV on, etc)

 ## 👀 ✈️ Extended Information